l-hoang/scala-chef/README.md

 We tried to have most things tested, but there may be some unfinished tests/descriptions of test not yet implemented in the test file as well.
+Additionally, the header comment desciptions for some tests may not match what is actually being tested: for the right understanding, look at the actual test itself.

 For more details, check here:
 http://www.scalatest.org/quick_start